 A quieter and more relaxed alternative to St Paul’s Bay, Mellieħa intersperses its coastal village vibe with some historical intrigue and architecture, most notably the sandstone Parish Church.
 It’s also a convenient springboard for visiting the islands of Gozo and Comino, with Cirkewwa ferry port just a stone’s throw away.

 This area is a smart choice for couples after a more off-beat, easy-going getaway, or families looking for resorts in a less built-up area.
+It’s also ideal for anyone looking for somewhere less crowded while Covid-19 remains a consideration.

 Best guest houses in Mellieħa